Experienced People Asking Smart Questions.

 Our techniques are channel agnostic, disruptive and engaging.
 Our results astounding.

-A pre-requisite for a job at Manifest is a background in either an agency or client side marketing department.
+A pre-requisite for a job at Manifest is a background in either an agency or marketing department.
+90% of our staff have more than 10 years such experience.

 The channels we use fall into three categories: Broadcast, Listening and Narrowcast.